mikeeheler/dle-keygen/README.md

 the Intel x86 Architecture Guide in hand), and another thing entirely to write code that executes.
 I'm still very much learning how to write NASM code, and most of what I've written just looks like the machine code I was stepping through.
+I'm now inspired to write some larger apps in pure 286-era assembly just to try my hand at it.

-For kicks, I compiled the REGCODE program with 16-bit NASM for DOS.
+For kicks, I compiled the REGCODE program with 16-bit NASM for DOS during development.
 It produced identical output using the 64-bit NASM for Win32 but it just felt more correct to compile it in the same context that the program would run in.

 ## Future Work